This hunting area is covered by a 'restricted area permit'. Contact the DOC office managing the hunting area.

 Access

 This block is accessed by boat on the eastern shore of Lake Wānaka.
+Be aware that there is no mooring and the shoreline is exposed to strong winds.
 The climb from Lake Wānaka is difficult due to the steep slopes and thick scrub.

 Firearms and dogs are not permitted on the Stewart Creek/Glen Dene Ridge Tracks.